 Thinning It Out

-Thinning allows for air circulation within the rose bush, which improves flowering and minimizes disease concerns.
+Thinning allows for air circulation within the rose plant, which improves flowering and minimizes disease concerns.
 Yellow and brown canes are completely dead, so remove these at ground level using the loppers.
 You can also remove the tallest and thickest canes at ground level to open up the center of the plant for air circulation.
 Pruning these out also lets in more light, so the smaller canes can leaf out and set flower buds.
 Also, remove any damaged canes, either cutting them off at ground level or cutting them back to the nearest outward facing bud or leaf on healthy wood.

 Begin by cutting back any overgrown canes, especially those that extend over walkways, or are wrapping around structures or tree branches.
-Cut these back to a bud or leaf at the desired cane length using the bypass shears.
+Cut these branches back to a bud or leaf at the desired cane length using the bypass shears.
+Cut them to a standard height so they fit in with the rest of the branches.
 You can also prune back dull green canes to manage their height, but don't prune back the bright green canes because these are your future flowering stems.

 After pruning, remove the clippings from the bed, and compost or dispose of them.
 Leaving plant debris in your flower garden can harbor pests and pathogens, which can affect the health of your flowers.